Fundraising

 Finally, once the communications calendar is established, share it with everyone at the organization.
 Break down silos by making sure the entire staff is aware of what other departments are doing.
 Communications calendars are not the exclusive possession of a communications department and should not be treated that way.

-Proactive Fundraising: Create a 12-month Calendar for Grants
+Create a 12-Month Calendar for Grants

 You want to take stock of all foundation grantees and determine when you owe them reports when they have deadlines or board meetings, and when you should be applying for renewals.
 With a high-level grants calendar, you should be able to house all your foundation's activity in one place.

 Furthermore, foundations outreach is so often reactive: you are reminded (by a program officer or a calendar reminder you set a year ago, maybe an automated email) that you owe the foundation a report on whatever date.
-Your staff then scramble to acquire the information, prepare the report, and submit at the eleventh hour.
+Your staff then scramble to acquire the information, prepare the report, and submit it at the eleventh hour.
 Instead of reacting and scrambling like this, a grants calendar will provide a comprehensive look at all open foundation grants.

 Of course, it is always wise to be optimistic about renewals.
 That means you want to have a report ready before the last minute so that you can then quickly turn around a new proposal.
 And, most importantly, remember that relationships are essential in foundations fundraising, too.
 Don’t just submit a report and then ask if they would welcome a new proposal.
-With a grants calendar, you can schedule in additional meetings.
+With a grants calendar, you can schedule additional meetings.

-Proactive Fundraising: Prepare Individualized Donor Plans.
+Prepare Individualized Donor Plans

 Just as with foundation fundraising, you want to have a major gifts calendar.
 This will likely be a good deal more complex, but it is the same principle.
 Look at each of your major donors—when they gave, how much they gave, how long they’ve been giving, and whether and when they’ve upgraded—and then plan some basic strategy notes.
 If “Sally” makes a gift in September each year, plan to see her a few months earlier to say hello and thank you and to update her.
 If she’s been giving $10,000 a year for five years and is extremely happy with your organization, she’s likely ready for an upgrade—but your cultivation meeting in April or May will help you feel that out.